 One cause of dry eyes is a lack of meibum, your eye’s naturally occurring oil that prevents tears from evaporating.
-Our optometrists can encourage meibum production by applying pressure to the meibomian glands to help release any blockages to produce more oil.
-This procedure can cause mild irritation initially, so postoperative care eye drops and topical ointment may be necessary.
-Shortly after, your meibum glands will be able to release more oil and your dry eyes will feel some relief.
+Meibum production can be encouraged by applying gentle pressure to the meibomian glands to help release any blockages.

 Broadway Eyecare is conveniently located on the corner of Broadway & Main Street, just around the corner from Oskayak High School.

 |Monday:||Closed, but we’d be happy to see you at Stonebridge Eyecare, Pinehouse Eyecare, Warman Eyecare, or Brighton Eyecare!|

 |Tuesday:||8:30 AM - 5:30 PM|